-(iii) Goodwill and Intangible Assets
+(i) Goodwill and Intangible Assets

 In February 2008, the CICA issued Section 3065, Goodwill and Intangible Assets, which replaces Sections 3062 and 3450.
 Section 3064 establishes new standards for the recognition, measurement and disclosure of goodwill and intangible assets.
-It also provides guidance for the treatment of preproduction and startup costs and requires that these costs be expensed as incurred.
+It also provides guidance for the treatment of preproduction and start-up costs and requires that these costs be expensed as incurred.
 This new standard applies to interim and annual to interim and annual financial statements for fiscal years beginning on or after October 1, 2008.
-The Company has adopted these new standards, with no significant impact on its consolidated financial statements.
+The Company is currently assessing the impact of these new accounting standards on its consolidated financial statements.

-(iv) Going Concern
+(ii) Going Concern

 In June 2007, the Canadian Institute of Chartered Accountants modified Section 1400, "General Standards of Financial Statement Presentation", in order to require that management make an assessment of the Company's ability to continue as a going concern over a period which is at least, but not limited to, twelve months from the balance sheet date.
-These new disclosure requirements have been implemented by the Company as of December 1, 2008, and have had no impact on the Company's financial results.
+These new requirements are effective for fiscal years beginning on or after January 1, 2008 and the Company will implement them as of December 1, 2008.
+The new requirements only address disclosures, and will have no impact on the Company's financial results.